On Belonging as a journey of storytelling and connection

 Each cup will function as an invitation, to be used for making connections whilst listening to one another, and sharing a moment of the journey towards belonging.
 The two cups represent differing journeys and experiences, while the share a saucer represents the moment in which those journeys cross paths and are shared with each other.

-All of the cups and saucers will be displayed in an exhibition at King Street Studios, opening from Thursday the 2nd of December and continuing until Saturday the 11th of December, Monday – Sunday, 12 – 4pm.
-To book your slot to visit, please go to the exhibition page here.
+All of the cups and saucers were displayed in an exhibition at King Street Studios, between the 2nd and 11th of December, and can now be viewed online here.
 After the exhibition, each pair of cups will be gifted back to the person who helped to create it, both to remember this moment on their journey, and to take with them as they continue to share their story and make connections wherever they belong.

 Further information on Layla’s work can be found on her website www.laylakhoo.com